 Dear Motivated to Move,

-If you’re not sure if you’re ready to take the plunge, here are a few things to think about:
+If you’re not sure you’re ready to take the plunge, here are a few things to think about:

 Before you move, ask yourself: